mm6/InternetOfThingsCourse/Syllabus.md

 There will be a closed Book Final Exam based on readings, lectures, and programming (45%).

-The Final Exam is scheduled on Friday, October 11, 11:00-12:20 PM Room: TBA
+The Final Exam is scheduled on Thursday, October 10, 5:00-6:20 PM Room: HBH 1005

 ### Late Assignment Policy